-5.21 This indicator is identified as Core Output Indicators BCI(ii) and BCI(iii) within Theme 3 (Balanced Communities) of the LDF Monitoring Framework attached at Appendix A.

-5.22 The objective of this indicator is to secure a proportion of affordable housing to help meet housing needs.
+- 5.21 This indicator is identified as Core Output Indicators BCI(ii) and BCI(iii) within Theme 3 (Balanced Communities) of the LDF Monitoring Framework attached at Appendix A. - 5.22 The objective of this indicator is to secure a proportion of affordable housing to help meet housing needs.
 Paragraph 50 of the NPPF states that local planning authorities should set policies for meeting affordable housing need on site.
-Policy DC31 of the Chelmsford Core Strategy and Development Control Policies DPD sets out the requirement for all new large developments within the Chelmsford City area to provide 35% affordable housing.

-5.23 Chelmsford City Council granted planning permission for 113 new affordable homes between 1st April 2014 and 31st March 2015, compared to 1426 in 2013/14.
-This equates to 8% of the total net new dwellings approved within that period.
-Whilst there is a significant fall in the number of affordable homes granted planning permission in the last year, the 2013/14 figure was exceptionally high following planning approval at Greater Beaulieu Park (972 units of affordable housing approved), Runwell Hospital (201 units of affordable housing approved) and Former Marconi Works (128 units of affordable housing created) which led to an unusually high figure.

-5.24 There were 250 affordable dwelling completions between 1st April 2014 and 31st March 2015.
-This accounts for 30% of all new residential completions in the Chelmsford City area.
+Policy DC31 of the Chelmsford Core Strategy and Development Control Policies DPD sets out the requirement for all new large developments within the Chelmsford City area to provide 35% affordable housing. - 5.23 Chelmsford City Council granted planning permission for 94 new affordable homes between 1st April 2015 and 31st March 2016, compared to 113 in 2014/15.
+This equates to 11% of the total net new dwellings approved within that period. - 5.24 There were 53 affordable dwelling completions between 1st April 2015 and 31st March 2016.
+This accounts for 7% of all new residential completions in the Chelmsford City area.
 It should be noted that these figures are a percentage of all completions in the City area rather than just those developments which meet the affordable housing threshold requirements.